openlawteam/docs/docs/README.md

 ### OpenLaw Protocol

 OpenLaw is building a technology stack to help power next generation "smart" legal agreements.
+The OpenLaw protocol documentation is intended to provide a resource for developers to build around our open source language and integration APIs.